libfuse/pyfuse3/developer-notes/lookup_counts.rst

 survives as long as the corresponding inode is active.
 However, in order to maintain that state, it has to be protected by the same lock as the lookup count.
-This makes it impossible to update the lookup count in LLFUSE after the python handler method has returned.
+This makes it impossible to update the lookup count in PYFUSE3 after the python handler method has returned.

 Example::